 The majority of the participants are very familiar.
 The real estate agent is the most familiar face in the transaction.
 Next, the lender provides the financial capital required to finance the exchange.
 The title company ensures that all details of the exchange are completed and that a clear title transfers to the buyer from the seller.

-So, what party is responsible for making sure the real estate is worth the amount being paid?
-In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the property is in line with the amount being paid?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Residential Appraisal Service, LLC will ensure, you as an interested party, are informed.

-The inspection is where an appraisal begins
+The inspection is where an appraisal starts

-Once the site has been inspected, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Next, after the inspection, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
-Note: While the appraised value is probably the most reliable indication of what a property is worth, it probably will not be the price at which the property closes.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Residential Appraisal Service, LLC will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Residential Appraisal Service, LLC will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.